bmlt-enabled/bmlt-portal/README.md

 # Optional configuration values

-its now possible to specify a service body parent, this is usefull for service that have multiple regions in them.
+its now possible to specify a service body parent, this is usefull for service bodies that have multiple regions in them.

 * static $parent_service_body_id = '';